4 Life Lessons From Japanese Playgrounds

 The differences in East and West parenting styles were never so obvious to me as on my first visit to a playground in Japan.
 Where I and my American friends were content to sit on the sidelines and let our children explore alone, the Japanese moms were climbing the play structures and sliding down right behind their children.
-I’d tended to use playground time as a time to mentally check out — yes, I was happy that my son was excited, but yet each of us occupied in our own thoughts.
+I’d tended to use playground time as a time to mentally check out — yes, I was happy that my son was excited, yet each of us was occupied in our own thoughts.
 But in Japan, we’ve learned to remain present and in the moment, adventuring right alongside one another as we tackle the multistory slides and ziplines.

 3. Build Confidence

 Our first experience with the ubiquitous Japanese roller slides was epic.
 Stretching two stories high, with the upper half of the slide enclosed in a steel cage in a nod to safety, I couldn’t help but laugh.
 This was a slide.